 Multimedia Instruction involves the use of diverse types of media such as text graphics,

 video, and interactivity to convey an instructional message.
-Multimedia learning now
+It is the foundation

 Possible Instructional Uses: